joshddunn/vimrc/README.md

 # My vim configuration.

 This configuration is a constant work in progress and is built for mac.
-Testing out neovim.

 ## Installation